johnphilips3/agentcore-multi-agent-showcase/README.md

 ## 🎯 System Architecture

-The system follows a multi-tier architecture:
+The system follows a multi-tier architecture with integrated content safety:

 ```
 ┌─────────────────────┐    ┌──────────────────────┐    ┌─────────────────────┐